michael-franke/michael-franke.github.io/oberseminar/index.md

 ### Past talks

 ---------------- ----------------------------------------------------
+April 24, 2017\  <span style = "color:firebrick">Bill Thompson</span> (Nijmegen)\

+&nbsp;\          "Mapping Semantic Networks Across Languages: First Impressions"\
+&nbsp;\          <span style = "color:gray">Words carve up human experience into richly structured categories of events, objects, relationships, emotions, and ideas.
+Categories like these subserve human communication and interaction, but it has long been unclear how similar these categories are for speakers of different languages.
+Recent progress in applied machine learning and artificial intelligence has resulted in large scale machine-readable representations of semantic networks across many languages.
+I’ll present some preliminary results of a collaborative project whose goal is to leverage these resources, in combination with more traditional linguistic resources, to map patterns of regularity and diversity across semantic domains in many languages.
+I’ll also discus ways in which these inferred networks can be fused with agent-based simulation and experimental techniques to model the evolution of semantic systems.</span>\
+&nbsp;\          &nbsp;\

 Jan 30, 2017\    <span style = "color:firebrick">Timo Roettger & Mathias Stoeber</span> (Cologne)\

 &nbsp;\          "Manual Response Tracking during Intonation-Based Intention Recognition"\